sara-nl/sdrdocs/source/pages/advanced/advanced_usage.rst

 =================
 API tokens
 =================

-Te HTTP REST API can be used for interacting with Data Repository via external services or applications, for example for integrating with other web-sites (research community portals) or for uploading or downloading large data sets that are not easily handled via a web browser.
-When requesting user-specific information through the API, an access token is required.
-A token can be generated in your account page.
+The HTTP REST API can be used for interaction with Data Repository via external services or applications, for example for integration with other websites (research community portals) or for uploading or downloading large data sets that are not easily handled via a web browser.
+When requesting user-specific information through the REST API, an API access token is required.
+A token can be generated in your account page via the web interface.

 Go to the **API tokens** tab on the left side of your account page to see an overview of all tokens you have generated.
 To create a new API token, enter a name and click on **Add API token** to generate a new token.